andrewpmartinez/grid/README.md

 GRID provides both a go module to parse dump files (`grid/dump`) and an executable GUI (`grid`) to show the results of the parse (`cmd/grid`).
 The goals is to aid with human interpretation of golang go routine dumps.
-In large programs with many go routines (due to workers, threads, etc.) it can be difficult to see which go routiens are the same (stack wise) and which ones are unique.
+In large programs with many go routines (due to workers, threads, etc.) it can be difficult to see which go routines are the same (stack wise) and which ones are unique.

 GRID's parser provides both the raw parse and "de-duped" go routines.
-Go routines have a signature that is calculated by the go routine's stack trace at the source file line level.
-The entire go routiens signature is then matched against all other go routines in the dump to group them together.
+Go routines have a signature that is calculated by the go routine's stack trace at the source file and line level.
+The go routines signature is then matched against all other go routines in the dump to group them together.

 ![GRID Screenshot](images/screenshot.png)